san-diego-data-science/python-ai2/README.md

   For the best learning atmosphere, we don’t allow drop-in visits.
 However, the students will have access to all of the teaching material after the camp.
 - **Do you offer financial aid or scholarships?**
   We are seeking sponsors to offer scholarships.
 Please contact us if you are interested in financial aid.
+- **Is parking available at the venue?**
+  Yes, there is a large parking lot around the Italian school building at 4550 Kearny Villa Rd Suite 202.
+- **What is the class size?**
+  We will target between 8 and 12 students.
+- **Is lunch or a snack provided?**
+  No, lunch or snack is not provided.
+Please ensure your student brings a snack for the break.

 For any other questions, please contact us at: